 Some curiosities about Sagrada Familia include the fact that was designed with pure and simple geometric forms for any architect understands.
 Gaudí also thought in each part of the Sagrada Familia to be constructed separately so that each generation of architects could bring their own style.

-One of the most intriguing things is a ‘magic square’.
+One of the most intriguing things is ‘magic square’.
 In the Passion facade, you could see a 4X4 square with 16 numbers that remains a complete mystery.
 Some say that if you add up all numbers horizontally or vertically is 33, like the age of Christ when he was crucified.

 Another explanation is that the number 33 is the highest rank of a freemason can reach as Gaudí is referred to be one.

-Anyway, Sagrada Familia is Unesco World Heritage Site (only the part constructed by Gaudí).
-The architect exceptional creative work and was influenced many of the forms and techniques in construction.
+Anyway, Sagrada Familia is a Unesco World Heritage Site (only the part constructed by Gaudí).
+The architect exceptional creative work and was influenced by many of the forms and techniques in construction.
 A masterpiece that once in a lifetime you must visit.